 Chronicle (Adelaide) 28th January 1922

-The first section, of about three miles (nearly 5 kilometres), from the weir at Athelstone to Castambul, included a simple bridge across Sixth Creek (The Corkscrew) was completed in December 1913.
+The first section, of about ten miles (16 kilometres), from the weir at Athelstone to Castambul, included a simple bridge across Sixth Creek (The Corkscrew) was completed in December 1913.

 Advertiser, 17 January 1914

 The final section, between Castambul and the Gumeracha Bridge, was begun in 1915 to relieve unemployment and was finally completed in 1924.

 The Government are anxious to put in hand as quickly as possible work to relieve unemployment.
 The Commissioner of Crown Lands (Hon.
 G. Goode), who has control of the Roads Department, stated on Monday that during the next week or two work would be started on the new Torrens Gorge Road, absorbing from 650 to 700 men.

 The first road bridge built in the district was a timber bridge at Inglewood in 1851; this was replaced with a

 The first bridge across the upper reaches of the River Torrens was the Gumeracha Bridge in 1858, this was a laminated timber arch bridge which was upgraded to a steel arch on the same abutments in 1887.

 In 1861 a laminated timber arch bridge was constructed at Blumberg (Birdwood) which was replaced with a concrete encased steel arch bridge in 1915.